Abhayagiriya Museum (Photo credit: Ayoma Wijethunga, Google Street View)

 The museum, which was designed in the ancient Panchavasa monastery plan was constructed by the Central Cultural Fund with the monetary support of China.
 It was declared open to the public on 13 June 1992.

-Initially, the complex was known as the "Mahatissa-Faxian Cultural Complex" in order to commemorate Kupikkala Mahatissa, the first incumbent of the Abhayagiri monastery and Fa-Xian, the Chinese Buddhist monk who studied Buddhism at the Abhayagiri Viharaya from 411 to 412 AD.
+Initially, the complex was known as the "Mahatissa-Faxian Cultural Complex" to commemorate Kupikkala Mahatissa, the first incumbent of the Abhayagiri monastery and Fa-Xian, the Chinese Buddhist monk who studied Buddhism at the Abhayagiri Viharaya from 411 to 412 AD.
 However, the name was changed later (Rambukwella, 2014).

 Museum